Article updated: May 16, 2022

 Why can’t I find all my ads and boosted content in Browse Content?

 It’s possible that the ad account that boosted your post isn’t connected to Impact.
 If an agency created your ad for you, for example, with a different ad account, the ad will not show up in Impact.

 Verify that the correct account is connected to your dashboard

 - Navigate to your ad account at business.facebook.com/ads/manager and locate the boosted post.
 The ad account number for that post will be in its URL.
 Confirm that it matches the ad account connected to your Hootsuite Impact dashboard.

 - In Hootsuite Impact, select your account name, select Account Settings, and then select Connections.
 Select All Connections to view all connections, including ad account numbers.
 Confirm that the ad account number matches the number from your post URL.

 If the correct ad account is not yet connected to your Hootsuite Impact dashboard, you will need to connect it.
-See Connect an organic or paid social account to Impact to learn more.
+See Connect a social account or ad account to Impact to learn more.
 If an agency owns your ad account, contact our support team so we can help get it added to your instance of Hootsuite.